codingindia/travel-safe/README.md

 ```
 1- screens - This Contains all the screens which will be available in the App.
 2- main.dart - This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
-3- panicButton.dart-This contains the code for Panic button.
 ```

 ### screens